RossDickinson/NLP-Project-Multi-Class-Hotel-Review-Text-Classification/README.md

 **Dropout**

-As per best practices, each LSTM layer was accompanied by a dropout layer.
+As per RNN best practices, each LSTM layer was accompanied by a dropout layer.
 Dropout layers reduce the risk of overfitting the training data by randomly bypassing certain neurons.
 This helped to reduce the sensitivity to unique weights belonging to specific neurons.
 A widely accepted value of 0.2 was used as the defualt dropout rate, however, it was still necessary to tune and find the best value.

 **Number of Epochs**